Menkli/malaria_risk/README.md

 - Place the file `acled_credentials.R` in the root folder.
 - Place the file `copernicus_credentials.R`in the root folder.
 - Store the file `hexagonify.R` in the root folder.
+- Have Rtools installed

-- Use filenames beginning with "acc_" for accessing data from the web.
+- Filenames beginning with "acc_" are for accessing data from the web.
-- Use filenames beginning with "ana_" for performing data manipulation and analysis tasks.
+- Filenames beginning with "ana_" for performing data manipulation and analysis tasks.
-- Export a geopackage or .tif file at the end of each "acc_" file.
-- Load the respective geopackage or .tif file at the beginning of each "ana_" file.

 The folder structure should include the following sub-folders:

-- `root/data/downloads` - For manually downloaded data.
+- `.../data/downloads` - For manually downloaded data.
-- `root/data/raster` - For storing rasters created during the analysis.
+- `.../data/raster` - For storing rasters created during the analysis.
-- `root/data/geopackages` - For storing geopackages created during the analysis.
+- `.../data/geopackages` - For storing geopackages created during the analysis.

+The scripts produce the following outputs:

+- A geopackage or .tif file at the end of each "acc_" file.
+- Then it loads the respective geopackage or .tif file at the beginning of each "ana_" file.

 ### Indicator Information